mheinzerling/php-simpleweb/README.md

 #mheinzerling/simpleweb

-Minimal framework for request and response handling and a simple router.
+Minimal framework for request and response handling, a simple router and form validation.

 ##Composer
     "require": {